 - Grammarly is a little faster

-Proofreading is a different skill set to writing.
+As you know, proofreading is a different skill set from writing.

 It’s difficult to spend hours working on a draft and then find and catch errors by yourself.
 Much like the hiker who spends hours inside a forest, you won’t be able to see the woods from the trees.

-These days, I use grammar checkers like the ones in this review to find and find errors fast.
+These days, I use grammar checkers like the ones in this review to find errors fast.
 I also work with an editor who checks my articles and book chapters for errors.

-You can proofread your writing using an old journalist trick!
+You can also proofread your writing using an old journalist trick!

-Thanks to this mono-spaced font and the extra white space, your eagle-eye will spot issues easier and your ear will catch them.
+Thanks to this mono-spaced font and the extra white space, your eagle-eye will spot issues like run-on sentences easier, and your ear will catch them.

 If it’s a shorter piece of writing, you can read aloud from the screen.